 If we experience significant snow fall during the day or are contacted by the bus and train companies that there are going to be issues, we will advise you of our intention for the rest of the day.
 Please do make sure that we hold the correct email and mobile numbers for you.
 It is always advisable for parents to have made a back-up plan with their children in the event of an early closure.
 This will enable staff to also leave earlier for their safety if the weather dictates.

-As with snowy conditions, safety is always the priority for both staff and students, especially those who travel some distance.
-It is sometimes the case that students can get to school, albeit a little later, however we do not expect anyone to travel if it is unsafe to do so.
+Safety is always the priority for both staff and students, especially those who travel some distance.
+It is sometimes the case, that students can get to school, albeit a little later, however we do not expect anyone to travel if it is unsafe to do so.
 Parents should make the call regarding their child's safety during extreme weather.